 - Suture kit

-- The basic guideline is 1 gallon of water per person per day
+- The basic guideline is 1 gallon of water per person (and pet) per day

 - Age, physical conditioning, health issues, weather, geography, and level of physical exertion effect your intake requirements

 First Aid Kit:

 - Make sure antibiotic ointments and other items are not expired

 - Have a sufficient assortment of bandages and gauze